This course is aimed at ALL building design and consulting professionals, including Architects and Engineers, Contractors and Builders.

 - The exam preparation course includes presentation videos, calculation exercises, true-false questions and a Passive House design assignment which you’ll scan/photograph and send to us for personalised review.
 We’ll be with you every step of the way.

-- The programme culminates on 27th June with the Certified Passive House Designer exam, a 3-hour ‘open-book’ (bring all your notes!) exam that takes place all around the world that same day.
+- The programme culminates on 7th August with the Certified Passive House Designer exam, a 3-hour ‘open-book’ (bring all your notes!) exam.

 - On passing the exam, you’ll (a) receive a formal certificate from the German Passive House Institute and (b) find yourself listed on the global map and database of Certified Passive House Designers (see map of designers here)